Cyber Resilience

 CVE-2024-29153 is a high-severity Uncontrolled Resource Consumption (CWE-400) vulnerability in Samsung Exynos 9820 Firmware.
 Its CVSS base score is 8.1 (High).

-Operationally, ranked in the top 28.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique OS Exhaustion Flood (T1499.001); ranked at the 34th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References